opentensor/developer-docs/docs/getting-started/installation.md

 ---
-title: "Install Bittensor"
+title: "Install Bittensor SDK"
 ---

-# Install Bittensor
+# Install Bittensor SDK

-Before you can start developing, you must install Bittensor and then create Bittensor wallet.
+Before you can start developing, you must install Bittensor SDK and then create Bittensor wallet.

 ## Upgrade

-If you already installed Bittensor, make sure you upgrade to the latest version.
+If you already installed Bittensor SDK, make sure you upgrade to the latest version.
 Run the below command:

 ```bash
 python3 -m pip install --upgrade bittensor